Amsterdam Affair: Reception

 The Monthly Film Bulletin wrote: "Despite its rather wordy script and the time it takes to get under way, this thriller is not altogether without style.
 The copious dialogue is well enough written to sustain interest, the Amsterdam locations are attractively photographed, and Wolfgang Kieling is engagingly quizzical as the Maigret-like police inspector."

 Kine Weekly wrote: "An ingenious and well-written mystery, this is drawn out a little too long, but should commend itself in most situations. ...The film contains far more talk than action, but it is well-constructed, natural- sounding dialogue and all the main characters are well drawn.
-There is, perhaps, too muh use of memory flashbacks and some of the incidentals are given far more time than their iinterest deserves; but the mystery and tension are on at a reasonable pitch throughout by playing om the duel of personalities between Martin and Inspector Van der Valk."
+There is, perhaps, too much use of memory flashbacks and some of the incidentals are given far more time than their iinterest deserves; but the mystery and tension are on at a reasonable pitch throughout by playing om the duel of personalities between Martin and Inspector Van der Valk."

 Variety wrote: "William Marlowe gives a sound, convincing performance as the bewildered, slightly arrogant suspect, and Catherine Von Schell as the wife, Pamela Ann Davy as the victim and Lo Van Hensbergen as the unctuous magistrate shape well together with a predominately Dutch cast.
 But the most interesting thesping comes from Wolfgang Kieling as the sardonic, sadistic but painstaking detective.
 A neat score by Johnny Scott and other technical credits measure up."

 Leslie Halliwell wrote "Tolerable roman policier."